LME Zinc: As a financial asset

 LME Zinc futures prices are also a part of both the Bloomberg Commodity Index and the S&P GSCI commodity index, which are benchmark indices widely followed in financial markets by traders and institutional investors.
 Its weighting in these commodity indices give LME Zinc prices non-trivial influence on returns of investment funds and portfolios.

 Related derivatives

 LME also offers other derivatives related to primary Zinc.
-Options, TAPOs, Monthly Average Futures, and LMEminis.
+Options, TAPOs, Monthly Average Futures, and LME-minis.

 Zinc contracts are also available for trading on the Chicago Mercantile Exchange (CME).
-The CME Zinc futures contract are for 25 metric tonnes of primary Zinc and prices are quoted in US dollars per tonne; 12 consecutive monthly CME Zinc contracts are available for trading.
+The CME Zinc futures contract is for 25 metric tons of primary Zinc and prices are quoted in US dollars per ton; 12 consecutive monthly CME Zinc contracts are available for trading.

 Financial market conventions and empirical studies have grouped Nickel futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
 The Base Metals grouping usually includes futures contracts on Aluminium (sometimes including Aluminium Alloy contracts), Copper, Lead, Nickel, Tin, and Zinc.
 These are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
 All of the metals in this group have associated LME contracts available for trading.